-The value for $R{\text{PROT}}$ can be changed up to 50 $\Omega$ .
+The value for R{PROT} can be changed up to 50 Ω .
 This value has to be taken into account when calculating coefficients with VINETICOS.
-The SLIC circuitry definition of VINETICOS allows changing of $R{\text{PROT}}$ value.
+The SLIC circuitry definition of VINETICOS allows changing of R{PROT} value.

-The function of $R{\mathsf{PROT}}$ is to limit the current into the protection device in case of a foreign voltage contact (lightning, power contact). $R{\mathsf{PROT}}$ and $C{\mathsf{STAB}}$ also form a lowpass filter which helps to improve EMC behavior.
-By changing $R{\mathsf{PROT}}$ the characteristic of this filter is changed, too.
+The function of R{PROT} is to limit the current into the protection device in case of a foreign voltage contact (lightning, power contact).
+R{PROT} and C{STAB} also form a lowpass filter which helps to improve EMC behavior.
+By changing R{PROT} the characteristic of this filter is changed, too.

-$R{\mathsf{PROT}}$ also influences the stability of the impedance matching loop but this can be compensated by changing $R{\mathsf{STAB}}$ .
+R{PROT} also influences the stability of the impedance matching loop but this can be compensated by changing R{STAB} .

-The pins TIP and RING at the SLIC-DC has internal 10 $\Omega$ .
-This value has to be taken into account when calulating the value of RPROT.
-VINETICOS calculates with these internal resistors.
+The pins TIP and RING of SLIC-DC has internal 10 Ω .
+This value has to be taken into account when calculating the value of R{PROT}.
+VINETICOS calculates with this internal resistor value of 10 Ω .

-To increase $R{\mathsf{PROT}}$ means to decrease the current in case of a foreign voltage contact and to increase the voltage drop caused by the line feeding (might be an issue in power critical applications). $R{\mathsf{PROT}}$ should be rated for lightning surge currents and also should act as a fuseable resistor in order to open the line in case of a power contact.
+To increase R{PROT} means to decrease the current in case of a foreign voltage contact and to increase the voltage drop caused by the line feeding (might be an issue in power critical applications).
+R{PROT} should be rated for lightning surge currents and also should act as a fuseable resistor in order to open the line in case of a power contact.

-The tolerance matching of the two $R{PROT}$ resistors in Tip and Ring line also influences the longitudinal balance performance.
+The tolerance matching of the two R{PROT} resistors in Tip and Ring line also influences the longitudinal balance performance.

-Note: In order to be able and flexible to meet worldwide AC impedance requirements it is recommended to have $R{STAB} + R{PROT} > 50 \ \Omega$ .
+Note: In order to be able and flexible to meet worldwide AC impedance requirements it is recommended to have $R{STAB} + R{PROT} > 50 \ \Omega$ for SLIC-E, T-SLIC-E and $R{STAB} + R{PROT} > 40 \ \Omega$ for SLIC-DC.

-3.2.4 Capacitors for Enhanced EMC Requirements CEMC
+3.2.4 Capacitors for Enhanced EMC Requirements C{EMC}

-To fulfill the EMC requirements in noisy environments, two additional 100 pF/100 V capacitors at TIP/RING are recommended at the TIP and RING pins at the SLIC-DC.
-These capacitors must be placed directly at the pins to GND.
-The traces from the pins to the capacitors have to be as short as possible.
+To fulfill the EMC requirements in noisy environments, two additional 100pF/100V capacitors are recommended at the TIP and RING pins of the SLIC.
+These capacitors are optional and must be placed directly at the pins with a short connection to GND.